gitlabhq/gitlabhq/doc/api/README.md

 ## id vs iid

-When you work with API you may notice two similar fields in api entites: id and iid.
+When you work with API you may notice two similar fields in api entities: id and iid.
 The main difference between them is scope.
 Example:

 Issue:

     id: 46
     iid: 5

-- id - is uniq across all Issues table.
-It used for any api calls.
+- id - is unique across all issues.
+It's used for any api call.
-- iid - is uniq only in scope of single project.
-When you browse issues or merge requests with Web UI - you see iid.
+- iid - is unique only in scope of a single project.
+When you browse issues or merge requests with Web UI, you see iid.

 So if you want to get issue with api you use `http://host/api/v3/.../issues/:id.json`.
 But when you want to create a link to web page - use  `http:://host/project/issues/:iid.json`